ETL, ELT, data joins, data blending. Does the terminology around data management have your head spinning? Don't worry, we can help.

 Simply put, data blending takes data from multiple data sources and combines that data into one useful dataset.

 This is not a new concept.
 Data analysts estimate that 80% of their “analytics” time is spent creating new datasets, rather than analyzing data for insight.
-And we all know that valuable data sources are multiplying at a dizzying rate.
-So how can we combine data to mine for facts or correlations when sources are as diverse as databases, spreadsheets, social media, and pdfs?
+Add to that the fact that valuable data sources are multiplying at a dizzying rate, and the time analysts spend simply working on preparing data for analysis is set to skyrocket.
+So how can we escape the endless cycle of collect -> clean -> collect?
+One way is to shift to a strategy that involves data blending, which allows us to combine data to mine for facts or correlations when sources are as diverse as databases, spreadsheets, social media, and pdfs.

 ETL or ELT?

 The creation of new datasets often requires heavy lifting.
-Maybe you need to write a new software program, and writing it’s time-consuming.
-Or maybe you need to allocate your best Excel Jedi to the job.
+Maybe you need to code new data collection methods, which is time-consuming.
+Maybe you need to allocate your best Excel Jedi to the job.
 Or maybe you have so many divergent sets of data that finding common dimensions (links) for your destination data set feels like herding cats.

 - Copy data from different sources (Extract).